Struggle session: Purposes

 The process of struggle sessions served multiple purposes.
-First, it demonstrated to the masses that the party was determined to subdue any opposition (generally labeled “class enemies”), by violence if necessary.
+First, it demonstrated to the masses that the party was determined to subdue any opposition (generally labeled "class enemies"), by violence if necessary.
 Second, potential rivals were crushed.
 Third, those who attacked the targeted foes became complicit in the violence and hence invested in the state.
 All three served to consolidate the party's control, which was deemed necessary because party members constituted a small minority of China's population.

 Both accusation meetings and mass trials were largely propaganda tools to accomplish the party's aims.
 Klaus Mühlhahn, professor of China studies at Freie Universität Berlin, wrote:

 Julia C. Strauss observed that public tribunals were "but the visible dénouement of a show that had been many weeks in preparation".

 Accounts

-Margaret Chu, writing retrospectively for the Cardinal Mindszenty Foundation's Mindszenty Report in November 1998, said:

 Anne F. Thurston, in Enemies of the People, gave a description of a struggle session for the professor You Xiaoli: "I had many feelings at that struggle session.
 I thought there were some bad people in the audience.
 But I also thought there were many ignorant people, people who did not understand what was happening, so I pitied that kind of person.
 They brought workers and peasants into the meetings, and they could not understand what was happening.
 But I was also angry."

-The Canadian journalist Jan Wong recalled her experience as an exchange student in the 1960s: "It wasn't a 批判大会 pipan dahui [struggle session].
-It was a 批评会 piping hui [criticism session]", drawing a crucial Maoist distinction.
-Then, "Fu the Enforcer and Cadre Huang had frequently subjected Erica and me to criticism sessions.
-It was like being summoned to the principal's office in high school—not pleasant, but not devastating either.
-A struggle session, on the other hand, was brutal and vicious.
-I was relieved to hear that it had been merely a criticism session."
+Depictions in media

+The struggle session has become one of the most emblematic and recognizable visuals from the Cultural Revolution, often depicted in film and TV to immediately place viewers in the era.
+Belinda Qian He, professor of East Asian and Cinema & Media studies at the University of Maryland, even describes these "show trials" as "the period's iconic form of violence".

+Notable examples of struggle sessions shown in Chinese cinema can be found in Farewell My Concubine (1993) and To Live (1994).
+Both historical dramas achieved immense international acclaim, and both films were censored in mainland China for their critical depictions of the Cultural Revolution.